Victoriano012/ProsperChallenge/notes.md

 # Extra things I could do

 - Try different LLMs
-- I want the bot to email me the results of a call
 - The registers could have a fixed format
 - Allow it to hung up
 - Decrease latency: Stream LLM output into TTS / Register answers "offline"